THE DAILY RISE & FALL OF OUR LEARNERS

 Purpose, Plates & Play - P to the Power of 3 - (Mindfulness, Meals & Movement).

 P3 naturally encourages learners to be confident and adventurous eaters who feel nourished by their food choices and understand the fundamental role their nutrition choices play in their everyday performance.
-It is not about trying to create a culture of healthy eating through fear or shame.
+It's not about creating a culture of healthy eating through fear or shame.

-If you are an organisation, educator, or guardian, and require assistance with this, please feel free to reach out to discuss how the ‘P3 Moudules’ can be of service to you.
+If you are an organisation, educator, or guardian, and require assistance with this, please feel free to reach out to discuss how the ‘P3 Modules’ can be of service to you.

 Medication